 A current need

 While the Seattle P-Patch Program has new garden sites and more gardeners involved each year, there is no funding for staff to support these changes.
-The only workable scenario for growing the community gardening program is to recruit and train volunteers to manage many aspects of the 87 P-Patches.
-The Trust has designed a first-phase program for volunteer and leadership development, and needs funding to implement and expand the program.
+The only workable scenario for growing the community gardening program is to recruit and train volunteers to manage many aspects of the 89 P-Patches.
+GROW has created a first-phase program for volunteer and leadership development, and needs funding to implement and expand the program.
 The effort is complex because of the many languages spoken by P-Patch gardeners, as well as their widely varying experiences with growing food in Seattle.
 Many need to garden intensively and successfully to help feed their families.
 The volunteer/leadership development program requires sophistication about the diverse cultures represented by gardeners, and also sensitivity to the wide variations in the P-Patches: some are mature and thriving sub-cultures with experienced volunteer leadership, while others don’t yet have any identified volunteer leaders and thus will require much more assistance.